Functional, Reliable and Cost-Effective. The Door For Your Business.

 Additionally, given the immense weight of the commercial garage doors, different and specialised fixings are required to be able to take the weight of the door.

 A traditional garage door technician will not have the skills nor the required qualifications to perform a commercial roller shutter installation.
-If in Western Australia, the installation will need to be performed by a specialised technician with the appropriate White Card, High-Risk Work License, and Working at Heights tickets.
+In Western Australia, the installation will need to be performed by a specialised technician with the appropriate White Card, High Risk Work License, and Working at Heights tickets.

 Commercial door insulation

-Using a sectional garage door for commercial purposes is not common but can be done if there is appropriate ceiling space and if the door dimensions are less than 6 meters wide, and 3 meters high.
-If the door’s dimensions are outside this range, you will, unfortunately, be restricted in your choices to roller doors and roller shutters.
+Using a sectional garage door for commercial purposes is not common but can be done if there is appropriate ceiling space and if the door dimensions are less than six metres wide and three metres high.
+If the door’s dimensions are outside this range, you will unfortunately be restricted in your choices to roller doors and roller shutters.

 Manufacturers of commercial doors